Board of Commissioners Meetings

 Bid Results:

-Advertisement for bids for this project was placed in Finance and Commerce, MNDOT's eAdvert site and QuestCDN.
-Construction documents were issued on May 23, 2025.
-Bids for this work were received on June 13, 2025.
-There were fifteen (15) contractor plan holders of which eleven (11) submitted bids (See attached Bid Tab listing).
+Advertisement for bids for this project was placed in Finance and Commerce, eAdvert, and QuestCDN.
+Construction documents were issued on April 16, 2026.
+Bids for this work were received on May 7, 2026.
+There were thirteen (13) contractor plan holders of which five (5) submitted bids.

-The low bidder is Ashwill Companies from Cokato, MN with a total base bid amount of $711,239.56.
+The low bidder is Blackstone Contractors, LLC from Loretto, Minnesota with a total base bid amount of $1,853,703.37.

 The construction contract is based upon unit prices and offers flexibility to increase and decrease quantities of work for pay items listed on the bid form.
 The final contract amount may be more or less than the original contract amount.

-Park District staff and Stantec Consulting Services, Inc. have confirmed that Ashwill Companies has submitted the lowest responsive and responsible bid and has met the minimum contract requirements for this project.
+Park District staff and Bolton & Menk, Inc. have confirmed that Blackstone Contractors, LLC. has submitted the lowest responsive and responsible bid and has met the minimum contract requirements for this project.

 Construction Administration Services:

-Staff recommends approval of a contract with Stantec Consulting Services, Inc., the engineer-of-record for the project, for the construction administration portion of the project in the hourly-not-to-exceed fee amount of $216,731.00.
+Staff recommends approval of a contract with Bolton & Menk, Inc., the engineer-of-record, for the construction administration portion of the project in the hourly-not-to-exceed fee amount of $227,516.00.

 Proposed Schedule:

-Construction is scheduled to commence no later than September 2, 2025, subject to receipt of the contractor’s proposed schedule and favorable weather conditions.
-The construction contract requires work to be substantially complete by October 15, 2025.
+Construction is scheduled to commence as early as August 31, 2026 and no later than September 13, 2027, subject to receipt of the contractor’s proposed schedule and favorable weather conditions.
+The construction contract requires work to be substantially complete by October 31, 2027.

 Impacts to Public Services: